higginsjack/higginsjack.github.io/README.md

 </p>
 The goal of this project was to develop a model to show the effect of cable news on a stock price.
 We scraped Internet Archive for years worth of data from CNBC, CNN, Fox Business, and MSNBC.
 We cleaned the shows by using music identification from pyAudioAnalysis to isolate the shows.
 From this data we used Whisper to get an accurate transcript of what was said.
 We pulled stock data from the past 10 years to test with.
 We identified when companies were spoken about and used OLS regression to create a model.

+### Cross Campus Perceptions of the Role of a Novel Regional Medical Campus

+Penn State College of Medicine, State College, PA
+Role: Co-Author, Lead Statistician
+Status: Submitted to the Journal of Regional Medical Campuses

+I created a python script that ran the Mann-Whitney and Kruskal-Wallis tests of significance.
+I had to clean the data and research the appropriate test of significance.

+### Playswap

+Created an IOS appliation that transfered playlists from Spotify to Apple Music and vice versa.
+This required research of the Spotify API and the Apple Music API.
+I also had to learn Swift for this project.

 # Social Media
 Include your LinkedIn profile link
 At least two additional links social media profiles (2 additional)